Accommodation bonds if you entered care before 1 July 2014

 If you entered an aged care home before 1 July 2014, you may have paid for your accommodation as an accommodation bond or as an accommodation charge.
 It depends on what level of care you needed when you first entered care, and the outcome of your assets assessment.

-Accommodation bonds were used if you were assessed with low-level needs or you moved into anextra service place with high-care needs.
+Accommodation bonds were used if you were assessed with low-level needs or you moved into an extra service place with high-care needs.
 You can find more information on accommodation bonds on this page.

 Accommodation charges were used for residents who had high-level care needs on the date they first entered care.
 You can read more about this on our accommodation charges page.